Oubliette (The X-Files): Broadcast and reception

 "Oubliette" was first broadcast on the Fox network on November 17, 1995.
 It earned a Nielsen rating of 10.2, with a 17 share, meaning that roughly 10.2 percent of all television-equipped households, and 17 percent of households watching television, were tuned in to the episode.
 It was watched by a total of 15.90 million viewers.
-In the UK it premiered the following year on BBC1 on October 17, 1996.

 "Oubliette" received mostly positive reviews from critics.
 Emily VanDerWerff of The A.V.
 Club assessed it as a "B+", commenting that it "belongs to a subcategory of X-Files episodes that can often be more satisfying than the usual categories" due to the villain being a human being.
 She described it as "impressively dark and occasionally moving", and praised the cinematography, editing, and storytelling.
-However, she was critical of Ellis's performance as Lucy, finding that her characterization did not fit the character, and he noted that the installment fell into the trope of using women as victims.
+However, she was critical of Ellis's performance as Lucy, finding that her characterization did not fit the character, and she noted that the installment fell into the trope of using women as victims.
 Paula Vitaris from Cinefantastique gave the program three and a half stars out of four.
 She felt that Mulder and Lucy's relationship was "believable" and, in contrast to VanDerWerff, thought that Ellis's performance was "perfect".

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated "Oubliette" five stars out of five, noting that it was difficult and uncomfortable to watch with its parallels to the real world which made it "nevertheless one of the series' boldest and greatest achievements".
-The two praised the depth of Mulder's characterization as well as Duchovny's performance.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated "Oubliette" five stars out of five.
+While writing that it was a difficult episode to watch, given how closely it paralleled the real world, Shearman wrote that "Oubliette" was "nevertheless one of the series' boldest and greatest achievements".
+The author praised the depth of Mulder's characterization as well as Duchovny's performance.
 Entertainment Weekly gave "Oubliette" a grade of "B−", stating that the plot wasn't as scary as it could have been considering the subject matter, positively critiquing that the episode was "worth it for Lucy's channeling sequences".
 The review also criticized Scully's "aggressive I'm-not-buying-it mode".

-Writer Sarah Stegall awarded the entry five out of five, commenting that the subject matter made it hard for her to watch, as a mother herself.
-She praised the characterization of Mulder, and the performance by Duchovny, commenting that he brought warmth to the plot.
-Stegall positively described Mulder as "a truly gentle man who can show compassion without being maudlin about it", but wrote negatively about Scully, who seemed "antagonistic" towards the well-meaning Mulder, and the scene in which Scully "makes a half-hearted attempt to resuscitate [Amy] before giving up".
 Duchovny was particularly pleased with his work in the episode, feeling that it was amongst his best acting performance during the entire run of The X-Files.
 He later cited the episode as one of his favorites.